Ordered Attention for Coherent Visual Storytelling: Results

-\textbf{Ablation study:} In Tab.~\ref{tab:direction_compare} we show the importance of different components via an ablation study.
-In `w/o OIA,' we replace the OIA module (\secref{sec:oia}) with simple averaging of the $K$ object representations of image $I_i$, resulting in a 0.8\% drop on METEOR.
-Similarly, in `w/o ISA,' we replace the ISA unit (\secref{sec:sentence attention}) with averaging, leading to a 0.9\% drop on METEOR.
-In `w/o attention,' we removed both OIA and ISA, which dropped the METEOR score to 35.8\%.
-For the method referred to as `no-direction,' we use the same factor for preceding and proceeding interaction (\ie, $L_\text{bwd}=L_\text{fwd}$ and $R_\text{bwd}=R_\text{fwd}$).
+\textbf{Ablation study:} In Tab.~\ref{tab:direction_compare} we conduct an ablation study for two novel components in our model: 1) Attention: In `w/o attention,' we removed both OIA and ISA, which dropped the METEOR score to 35.8\%.
+For the method referred to as `no-direction,' we use the same factor for preceding and subsequent interaction (\ie, $L_\text{bwd}=L_\text{fwd}$ and $R_\text{bwd}=R_\text{fwd}$).
 Here, METEOR results drop by 0.7\%.
 Hence, ordered interactions are beneficial.
-Next, we assess the decoding components (\secref{sec:decoder}).
-We first remove the intra-repetition regularization (\ie, $\rho({w})$), which causes METEOR score to drop by 0.6\%.
+2) We assess the decoding components (\secref{sec:decoder}).
+We first remove the intra-repetition regularization (Eq. \eqref{intra_rep_eq}), which causes METEOR score to drop by 0.6\%.
 Removing the popular words count ($\phi'_{s,t}$), results in a 0.4\% drop on METEOR.
 The METEOR score drops by 0.4\% when we remove the BOW prior.
 Last, we replace the GRU decoding layer with a Transformer, which did not change results a lot.

-In \tabref{tab:oia_interactions} we show an ablation analysis of the different factors used in OIA.
-We found that each factor contributes to the model's performance, and the directional factors (\ie, $\Psi_{\text{fwd}}$ and $\Psi_{\text{bwd}}$) have the biggest impact.
+In \tabref{tab:oia_interactions} Further, we assess the necessity of different factors used in OIA.
+All factors contribute to the model's performance and the directional factors (\ie, $\Psi_{\text{fwd}}$ and $\Psi_{\text{bwd}}$) have the biggest impact.

 In \tabref{tab:represults}, we show the ability to reduce repetitions.
-As proposed by Bertoldi \etal~\cite{Bertoldi2013CachebasedOA}, text repetitiveness is measured by the repetition rate of non-singleton n-grams within each story.
+Text repetitiveness is measured by the repetition rate of non-singleton n-grams within each story.
 In our experiment, we use up to 4-grams.
 The use of intra-repetition regularization reduces text repetition (0.14 to 0.04).
 Combined with the trainable bag-of-words prior module, we further improve this measure (0.008 \vs 0.14).
 We also report sentence repetitiveness, \ie, the average number of repeated sentences in a story.